bsaintmichel/bubbledissolution/README.md

 $S$ being the size of the (spherical) yielded region, which itself depends on $R$ and $R_0$.

-We are currently double-checking the equations in the plastic regime, since the additional stress tensor ${\bm \tau}$ is not necessarily traceless for large deformations and it usually causes a bit of trouble.
+We are currently double-checking the equations in the plastic regime, since the additional stress tensor $\tau$ is not necessarily traceless for large deformations and it usually causes a bit of trouble.

-### Ordinary differential equation for $R(t)$
+### Ordinary differential equation for the evolution of R

 The 2015 JNNFM paper does not really provide an explicit (ordinary) differential equation to solve to obtain $R(t)$ for a bubble dissolving in a yield-stress (un-)saturated fluid.
 We can use the results of the [Fyrillas _et al_.
 (2000)](https://pubs.acs.org/doi/full/10.1021/la990784y) paper [Equation (2.4) notably] and that of [Kloek _et al._(2001)](https://doi.org/10.1006/jcis.2001.7454), still ignoring the viscous contributions, which would introduce another $\dot{R}$ (admittedly annoying) term: